Mycenastrum

 Mycenastrum is a fungal genus in the family Agaricaceae.
 The genus is monotypic, containing one widely distributed species, Mycenastrum corium, known by various common names: the giant pasture puffball, leathery puffball, or tough puffball.

 The roughly spherical to turnip-shaped puffball-like fruit bodies grow to a diameter of 6–24 cm.
 Initially covered by a thick, felted, whitish layer, the puffballs develop a characteristic checkered skin (peridium) in age.
-When the internal spore mass, the gleba, is firm and white, the puffball is edible, although some individuals may suffer mild gastrointestinal symptoms after eating it.
 As the spores mature, the gleba turns first yellowish then purplish brown.
 Spores are released when the peridium eventually splits open into irregularly shaped sections.
-Microscopically, the gleba consists of spherical, dark brown spores with rounded bumps on their surfaces, and a capillitium—intricately branched fibers that form long thorn-like spines.
+Microscopically, the gleba consists of spherical, dark brown spores with rounded bumps on their surfaces, and capillitia—masses of intricately branched fibers—that form long thornlike spines.

 The puffball grows on or in the ground in prairie or desert habitats.
 Although widely distributed, it is not commonly encountered.
-Mycenastrum corium is a threatened species in Europe.
+It is a threatened species in Europe.
+When the internal spore mass (the gleba) is firm and white, the puffball is edible, although some individuals may suffer mild gastrointestinal symptoms after eating it.

 Taxonomy

 The species was originally described in 1805 as Lycoperdon corium in the second volume of Augustin Pyramus de Candolle and Jean-Baptiste Lamarck's Flore Française.
 They attributed authorship to French botanist Louis Ben Guersent, who discovered it in an alfalfa field between the town of La Sotte and Rouen in northern France.
-Synonyms include Scleroderma corium published by Arthur Harmount Graves in 1830, and Steerbekia corium published by Elias Magnus Fries in 1849.
+Synonyms include Scleroderma corium, published by Arthur Harmount Graves in 1830, and Steerbekia corium, published by Elias Magnus Fries in 1849.
 The species was given its current name by Nicaise Auguste Desvaux in 1842, who circumscribed the genus Mycenastrum to contain it.
-Generic synonyms are Vassiliĭ Matveievitch Czernajew's 1845 Endonevrum and Stephan Schulzer von Müggenburg's 1876 Pachyderma.
+Generic synonyms are Vassilii Czernajew's 1845 Endonevrum and Stephan Schulzer von Müggenburg's 1876 Pachyderma.

 In 1948, Sanford Myron Zeller circumscribed the new family Mycenastraceae, containing both Mycenastrum as the type genus, and Bovista.
 A 2001 molecular study supported the inclusion of Mycenastrum corium in the Lycoperdales, where it was traditionally placed.
 In a more recent (2008) cladistic analysis, Mycenastrum was shown to be a sister group to the Lycoperdaceae; authors Larsson and Jeppson agreed with Zeller (1949) and Pilat's (1958) decision to regard Mycenastrium as a monotypic genus in the separate family Mycenastraceae.
 Despite this, several taxonomic authorities prefer to fold Mycenastraceae into the Agaricaceae.

 It is commonly known as the "leathery puffball", the "tough puffball", or the "giant pasture puffball".

-María Homrich & Jorge E. Wright published the variety Mycenastrum corium var. diabolicum in 1973 from South America.
+María Homrich & Jorge E. Wright published the variety M. corium var. diabolicum in 1973 from South America.
 M. corium subspecies ferrugineum was described in 2005 from Jefferson County, Colorado, by Orson K. Miller.